mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ Wouldn't it be cool if predicates had a map operation.
 Like if I have a predicate that works on user models i could map on it so that it works on the id integer of that user model.

-^ Unfortauntely that does not work, and in fact doesn't make any sense.
+^ Unfortunately that does not work, and in fact doesn't make any sense.
 Just because I have a predicate on users doesnt mean I should be able to derive a predicate on integers.
 For if someone were to hand me an integer, how would I ask the user predicate if it contains something?
 Construct a user from scratch with that integer has an id?
 That seems difficult.

 ^ It is impossible to implement this function due to how contravariance in functions work.